wxsd-sales/video-customer-support/README.md

    Reference: [Meetings Widget Requirements](https://developer.webex.com/docs/widgets)

+- Webex ORG with Webex Meetings enabled.
+The user joining from the browser is a guest, therefore you will need another user joining the Meeting as a host.
+This project doesn't support guest-to-gest meetings.

+   You can get a developer sandbox for free at: https://developer.webex.com/docs/developer-sandbox-guide.

 # How to deploy your own version

 ## Prerequisites

 - Node.js version >= 14.5 must be installed on the system in order to run this through npm
-- Webex ORG with Webex Meetings enabled.
-You can get a developer sandbox for free at: https://developer.webex.com/docs/developer-sandbox-guide

 ## Steps